 - Totipotent - the ability to differentiate into all possible cell types.
 Examples are the zygote formed at egg fertilization and the first few cells that result from the division of the zygote.

 - Pluripotent - the ability to differentiate into almost all cell types.
 Examples include embryonic stem cells and cells that are derived from the mesoderm, endoderm, and ectoderm germ layers that are formed in the beginning stages of embryonic stem cell differentiation.

 - Multipotent - the ability to differentiate into a closely related family of cells.
 Examples include hematopoietic (adult) stem cells that can become red and white blood cells or platelets.

 - Oligopotent - the ability to differentiate into a few cells.
 Examples include (adult) lymphoid or myeloid stem cells.

 - Unipotent - the ability to only produce cells of their own type, but have the property of self-renewal required to be labeled a stem cell.
 Examples include (adult) muscle stem cells.

 Embryonic stem cells are considered pluripotent instead of totipotent because they do not have the ability to become part of the extra-embryonic membranes or the placenta.

 What are stem cells - Video

-A video on how stem cells work and develop.
+A video on how stem cells work.

 Identification of stem cells